 Agricultural skills didn't stop with farming as far as ants are concerned.
 They've also been known to keep their own form of livestock as some species have been recorded 'milking' a sugary substance from aphids living on the same trees they do.
 The aphids in return get protection from the ants who will attack aphid predators.

-Ants also have a form of antibiotic in their saliva that prevents entire colonies being wiped out by disease.
-They also are very caring towards each other as they share each stomach load of food with at least one other ant through a process of regurgitation.
-This ensures that every one eats and survives and the colony can continue to go strong.
+Ants also have a form of antibiotic in their saliva that prevents entire colonies from being wiped out by disease.
+They are also very caring towards each other; they share each stomach-load of food with at least one other ant through a process of regurgitation.
+This ensures that everyone eats and survives and the colony can continue to go strong.

 None of this would be possible without proper communication.
-Though ants are incapable of verbal language they do "speak" to each other using a variety of pheromones and chemicals.
-Queens can give orders this way and workers can leave scent trails for fellow workers to find food (this is why ants will always follow the same path, the original path, to a food source even if a shorter or easier path is obtainable.)
-In this way ants can work together and unify within a matter of moments.
+Though ants are incapable of verbal language, they do "speak" to each other using a variety of pheromones and chemicals.
+Queens can give orders this way and workers can leave scent trails for fellow workers to find food; this is why ants will always follow the same original path to a food source, even if a shorter or easier path is available.
+In this way, ants can work together and unify within a matter of moments.

 The Lifespan of an Ant

 Status means a lot in ant society.
 The lowest ranking ants, the drones, survive only long enough to grow up and mate.
 Once their purpose has been served they die.
 Worker ants on the other hand usually live between a month and two of age.
-However queens can continue on for more then a decade.
-That means they are some of the longest lived insects on the planet!
+However, queens can continue on for more than a decade.
+That means they are some of the longest-living insects on the planet!